 Roth goes into great length to dispel nutritional myths that other scholars had previously bought into.
 For instance, that wheat loses some of its nutritional value when baked into bread.
 Or that the legionnaire’s predominantly vegetarian diet, with about 80% of its calories coming from wheat and pulses (legumes), would have been missing in quality protein.

-This no-nonsense approach breaks down when Roth follows with a pair of half-baked assumptions which are encapsulated in the quote above.
+This no-nonsense approach breaks down when Roth follows with a pair of half-baked assumptions which are encapsulated in the quote on the left-hand sidebar.
 Slightly rephrased, we get:

 Roth’s Fundamental Assumption (RFA): the average daily caloric cost of fighting in an ancient army and in modern infantry are by-and-large the same.